juhaj77/VisualChat/README.md

 # VisualChat
-Each chat channel has its own note view.
-It is common to channel users.
-Channel members can arrange, create, edit, delete or change color of the notes.
-The note view is updated in real time.
-Png-images can be uploaded.
+Channel members can edit the shared view.
 Workspace has draggable working area. ___The workspace opens when a channel is selected___.
-Connected users and active channels are shown for application users.
+Functionality can be found in context menus.
 Google login.
 ### try app
 https://visualchat.onrender.com
 Test users are: ___`username:testuser password:testuser`___ and ___`username:testuser2 password:testuser2`___.